djaus2/CC2650SensorTag-CS/README.md

 - OPTICAL
 - MOVEMENT
 - REGISTERS

+**The app has been tested  on:**
+- Windows 10 IoT Core, RPI3
+- Windows 10 Desktop Builds prior to 15031 **
+- Windows 10 Phone Builds prior to 15031 *
+  * There is a major bug in 15031 with Bluetooth.

 The code has been specifically refactored so that the CC2650 functionality is defined in a separate class.
 Whilst the Bluetooth connectivity and UI for displaying data and for user input remains in the MainPage class, characteristic metadata, service code and event handlers are all in the CC2650 class.
 The class uses a callback mechanism to update data in the UI.